-Per FDOE policy, pre-test scores below the accurate range are not usable for reporting the placement of students in an EFL.
-Programs should administer a test at the next less difficult level to obtain an accurate scale score.
-FDOE policy on pre-test scores above the accurate range is that they are also not usable for placement and reporting.
-Programs should administer a test at the next more difficult level to obtain an accurate scale score.
+Scores below the accurate range are not usable for placement and reporting.
+Programs should administer a test at the next less difficult level to determine a more accurate scale score estimate.
+Scores above the accurate range are also not usable for placement and reporting.
+Programs should administer a test at the next more difficult level to determine a more accurate scale score estimate.